massung/yadid/README.md

 Yadid is a [Visual Studio Code][vscode] extension for the [8th][8th] programming langauge.
 Yadid ("friend" in Hebrew) gets its name from the fact that 8th's creator - [Ron Aaron][ron] - lives in Israel, and I like to think of this extension as a friendly contribution to the community.

+> _Note: Since 8th libraries do not use the `.8th` file extension, I also highly recommend installing the [Modelines][modelines] extension, which will let you identify 8th your source code to [VSCode][vscode] from within the source files themselves (like Vim and Emacs)._

 ## Features

 Forth - and its derivatives - are actually quite frustrating to make an effective extension and syntax highlighter for.
 This is because they have little-to-no syntax and are very context dependent.
 For this reason, Yadid's primary goals are to provide: